Jay0Hx/alien_v2/README.md

 + Added '*Quick Map*' options (This is a new tab that introduces 'maps' with pre-defined vaules for power etc...)
 + I've compiled some things like power and handling under the same menu for easier use.
 + I have added an 'Auto Win' feature, this will use the already excisting AI + my maps feature to automatically win the race.
++ There is now a 'mapping' option for gear ratios, similar to my power mode selection but this is pre-defined gear ratios

 <h1 align="center">Installation Guide</a></h1>